Philonous/nix-exposition/README.md

   against libraries in them them, call executables etc.), not to files anywhere else.
 This ensures that a store path and the store paths it (recursively) refers to are self-sufficient.
 Such a self-sufficient set of store paths is called a `closure`.

+The Nix store has a database that tracks which store paths need other paths to function, so you don't accidentally delete the libreadline library that your bash still needs.
+This allows Nix to determine orphaned packages that aren't referred to by anything any longer and can be deleted. `nix-collect-garbage` finds those store paths and deletes them.
+Nix also needs to know which packages you want to keep for yourself, since otherwise it would just always delete everything; these are called garbage-collection roots.

+"Updates" to a package are performed by putting a new version into a new path, and replacing programs with new ones that refer that new path.
+This ensures that updating a library can't break other programs, since they will just continue to the old version of the library.
+"Downgrading" a program becomes a no-op; as long as the store-path isn't deleted the old program never goes away and still uses the old libraries as before.

+You can put something into the Nix store yourself using `nix-store --add
+<path>`. nix-store will return the store path it created.
+Adding the same files
+multiple times will return the same store path, since the hash will be the same.

+See https://nixos.org/guides/nix-pills/garbage-collector.html for more details

 For example the closure that contains the the bash executable in path could can be determiend like this: